yeodoug.com - Resources

 I get asked all the time about the differences between dependent and in-line bass trombone valve systems and which I prefer - and why.
 This is a very involved issue, so in an effort to avoid leaving the reader confused, I will try to provide as comprehensive an answer as possible, while perhaps erring on the side of "too much" information.

 There are two valve systems in use for double valve bass trombones.
 The dependent (also called stacked) system places the first (F) valve on the neckpipe of the trombone, and the second valve on the F attachment tubing.
 Because the second valve is on the F attachment, depressing the valve lever has no effect unless the thumb valve is depressed.
-Thus the expression "dependent".
+Thus the expression "dependent."
 Dependent systems were developed first as a response to a few composers treating the bass trombone as a completely chromatic instrument from low B (rather than low C).
 Bartok figured prominently among that group.

 In-line systems are thought to provide some added facility, because a fourth overtone series is available.
 While that is an indisputable fact, the advantage it provides is questionable, especially with some of the second valve tunings in use today.